Home Wellness Korea Glow-Up Guide

 Insurance

-Standard travel insurance does not cover cosmetic or aesthetic procedures.
-It does cover unrelated medical incidents during the stay — food poisoning, accidents, unrelated emergencies.
-SafetyWing provides the standard international medical layer for readers needing this during the trip.
-For any concerns about complications from specific treatments, ask the clinic whether they carry indemnity insurance that covers foreign patients and what their protocol is if complications arise post-flight.
+Standard travel insurance never covers cosmetic procedures.
+It does cover unrelated incidents during the stay — food poisoning, accidents, emergencies.
+SafetyWing provides that international medical layer for the trip's duration.
+Ask each clinic whether it carries indemnity insurance covering foreign patients, and what its protocol is if complications arise post-flight.
+If your inbound flight is badly delayed or cancelled, AirHelp handles the compensation claim on long-haul routes.

 Currency and payment

 Most clinics accept international credit cards.
-Some offer a modest discount (2–5%) for cash or KRW-denominated wire transfer, which can be meaningful on larger treatment packages.
-Exchange rates at Seoul banks and money exchanges are generally favorable versus airport or hotel rates.
+Some offer a modest discount (2–5%) for cash or KRW wire transfer, which can matter on larger packages.
+Exchange rates at Seoul banks and money changers generally beat airport or hotel rates.

 Frequently asked questions